Contacts

 9. NLP in Clinical Documentation

-Doctors scratch quick notes at the bedside, mumbling dosages or joking about lab results; an NLP service eavesdrops, organizes the chatter, and tags it to the right chart.
-Residents like it because they spend less time typing and more time knowing exactly what happened in the 3 AM rush.
+Doctors often scribble quick notes at the bedside and mention dosages or cracking jokes about lab results.
+Now, thanks to Natural Language Processing (NLP).
+It’s a service that can check on that chatter and attach it to the correct patient file.
+Residents love it because they spend less time typing and more time keeping track of what happened during those chaotic 3 AM shifts.

 10. AI in Mental Health and Emotional Wellness